pakoito/wargames/smalltricks/README.md

 The top or bottom border row of their corresponding half is the **Castle** of that Faction.

 Each dice in the board represents a **Unit** and belongs to one Faction.
 Units are the main pieces of the game, and will move, use skills and deal damage to make a Faction win the game.
+Each Faction is composed by 6 Units.

 ### Building your Faction

 Preparing the Unit composition and starting arrangement of your Faction is half of the fun of the game.

+Build your Faction out of 6 Units.
+You can have multiples of the same Unit.

-Units come in multiple types, each with abilities that make them unique and create rock-paper-scissors situations between them.
+Units come in many types, each with abilities that make them unique and create rock-paper-scissors situations between them.

 _You can create your own variants such as rolling your Faction at the beggining of a Match, at the beginning of each Game.
 If you do, consider allowing other sub-variants such as allowing reroll(s) or shifting dice up/down by 1._